 The rest of my settings?

-Yes, DMARC is just one of 11 key email security and deliverability settings we review and fix on behalf of clients.
+Yes, DMARC is just one of 11 key email security and deliverability settings we review and fix on behalf of new clients.